No matter the season, there are always places to see and things to do in Slovenia

 February is as busy as it is cold.
 It’s when Pokljuka hosts its annual Biathlon World Championship, and on 8 February, it’s National Day of Culture, when Slovenia celebrates its most renowned poet, France Prešeren, author of the country’s national anthem.
 On this day, museums, galleries, and other cultural institutions are entry-free, so if you’re in Ljubljana or any other bigger town at the time, do make sure to visit at least a couple when on your holiday in Slovenia.

 Old pagan rituals are also very much alive in February.
 Slovenia’s original Halloween-style masquerade called Pust is happening throughout the country.
 The biggest and most colorful carnival town of Ptuj marks Shrovetide, the ancient Slavic carnival Kurentovanje, a rite of spring and fertility.
-A similar folkloric event is held in the cozy town of Cerkno, where masked locals chase down and executing the Pust, representing winter and the old year.
+A similar folkloric event is held in the cozy town of Cerkno, where masked locals chase down and execute the Pust, representing winter and the old year.

 The winter temperatures slowly start to subside as Slovenia tips into March.
 Average temperatures get up to about 3°C (38°F), but can exceed 8°C (46°F) by the end of the month.
 The average lows gravitate towards the 1°C (31°F) mark.
 Inland parts of the country often get a good portion of rain.

 Things to do in Slovenia in March